 The Short Answer

 No one wants to hear the short answer, but: Real-time (synchronous) internet-enabled music collaboration will never seriously compete with playing music with other people in the same room.
 Video conferencing options like Zoom and Google Hangouts have a combination of latency and quality issues, and will be more frustrating than rewarding.
 When making music together online, I recommend non-real-time (asynchronous or semi-synchronous) approaches.

 Below I list a variety of collaborative technologies for creating music on the internet.
-I’ve written about this in the past, but FWIW, the outlined below technologies are primitive, and are (in their own different ways) attempting to squeeze historical ideas and formats into the online medium.
+I’ve written about this in the past, but FWIW, the technologies outlined below are primitive, and are (in their own different ways) attempting to squeeze historical ideas and formats into the online medium.
 We haven’t yet figured a way to create music collaboratively on the internet where the advantages outweigh the disadvantages.

 However because many of us are self isolating right now, playing music in the same room just isn’t possible….
 So now is a good time to look at some of the current options for online music collaboration.